 Sponsored message

 LAUSD’s superintendent is responsible for crafting a strategy for the education of nearly 400,000 students.
-The country’s second largest school district is confronting declining enrollment, the likelihood of further job cuts and fewer resources for high-needs schools.
+The country’s second-largest school district is confronting declining enrollment, the likelihood of further job cuts and fewer resources for high-needs schools.

-Chait remains acting superintendent, but the board is expected to take up a discussion of the district’s leadership at a meeting this Wednesday.
+Chait remains acting superintendent, but the board may take up discussion of the district’s leadership at a meeting this Wednesday.
 The status of the federal investigation into Carvalho is unclear.

 In Carvalho's absence, Chait has been responsible for negotiations with the district's labor unions — ultimately avoiding a massive strike by teachers, principals and staff — as well as a significant reduction-in-force plan.
 Still, in the past several decades, LAUSD has not chosen an interim superintendent to keep the role permanently.

-This is a developing story.
 Senior editor Ross Brenneman contributed to this story.

 You come to LAist because you want independent reporting and trustworthy local information.
 Our newsroom doesn’t answer to shareholders looking to turn a profit.
 Instead, we answer to you and our connected community.
 We are free to tell the full truth, to hold power to account without fear or favor, and to follow facts wherever they lead.
 Our only loyalty is to our audiences and our mission: to inform, engage, and strengthen our community.